 The new Indian government has introduced a number of reform initiatives such as Make In India and Digital India, focused on putting our economy on the fast track to growth and creating a New India.
 This has also attracted a lot of participation from the business sector.
 Last year saw new highs in the SENSEX and the future for Mutual funds, equities, NPS, NFOs, Insurance and Bonds looks quite bright.

 Question is, how can I, the common (wo)man benefit from this and create long term wealth?
 At the end of the day, I want my hard-earned money to bring me the best return on my investment with minimal risk.
+I heard investing in silver 2016 is meant to be a sound investment with everything oing on with gold.

 The New India Portfolio is a financial product composed of four top-performing mutual funds that have been shortlisted after intense research and analysis.
 The goal is to offer a stable portfolio with high returns.